Summary

 Schmidt said he would “welcome” the support of former president Donald Trump in the race and said he felt Trump’s agenda “was very good for Kansas.”[89]
 Schmidt was endorsed by Colyer and Trump, and also by former vice-president Mike Pence and former secretary of state Mike Pompeo.[90][91]
 Several months before Bob Dole died in December 2021, he issued an endorsement of Schmidt for governor, jointly with his fellow former senator Pat Roberts.[92]

 Schmidt did not receive the endorsement of three of his former Republican superiors: former governor Bill Graves, former United States Senator Nancy Kassebaum, and former Kansas Attorney General Carla Stovall.
-They all endorsed Kelly in the race, as Graves and Kassebaum had done four years earlier against a different Republican nominee.[92]
-Kelly won the general election by a narrow margin.
+They all endorsed Kelly in the race, as Graves and Kassebaum had done four years earlier against a different Republican nominee.[93]
+Kelly won the general election.

 2024 U.S. House campaign